Pulkit1822/CSE3003-Operating-System/Bankers Algorithm/bankersAlgo.md

 - If the system is in a safe state, print the safe sequence of processes.
 - If the system is not in a safe state, print that the system is not safe.
 ___

+## How to run this project?
+To run the Banker's Algorithm project, follow these steps:
+1. Clone the repository to your local machine using `git clone https://github.com/Pulkit1822/CSE3003-Operating-System.git`.
+2. Navigate to the `Bankers Algorithm` directory.
+3. Compile the code using a C++ compiler.
+For example, you can use `g++ bankersAlgo.cpp -o bankersAlgo`.
+4. Run the compiled program using `./bankersAlgo`.
+5. Follow the on-screen instructions to input the number of processes, number of resources, allocation matrix, max matrix, and available resources.

+## Contribution guidelines
+Contributions to this project are welcome.
+If you would like to contribute:
+1. Fork the repository and create your branch from `main`.
+2. Ensure any new code is well-documented and follows the established coding style.
+3. Create a pull request with a clear description of your changes and their rationale.